google-home/smarthome-washer/README.md

 The devices can be added or modified from the **devices.json** within the functions folder.
 Use https://jsonlint.com to validate your device list in the JSON file.

-## Initialize devices by voice at first use, for example:

-1. OK Google, "Set thermostat to heat mode".
-2. Ok Google, "Set thermostat to 10 degrees".
-3. Ok Google, "Set lights to Green color".
-4. Ok Google, "Set light to 20% Brightness".

 ## Note

 1. Do not install the json version 6 library as it is not currently compatible.